 Macy lives on his historic family ranch in northern San Saba County with his wife Cathy and a wide array of pets.
 His daughter, Shelby, combines her professional background in the tech industry with her upbringing in wildlife and agriculture in her work in the Texas Hill Country and son, Wade, is a senior at Texas A&M. When Macy is not in a helicopter counting or catching deer, taking photographs of wildlife or writing articles about herd and habitat management; he can be found buying or selling ranches for his clients or working on his heritage family ranch in San Saba County.

 Cathy manages the business of Spring Creek Outdoors, LLC and does custom mapping and geospatial analysis on our client properties and others.
 Cathy works in the office so she is usually available to answer the office telephone and either assist you or relay your information to Macy.

 Cathy is a graduate of The University of Tennessee and Texas Tech University.
 Her professional life has included a number of job titles including professor, librarian, computer and network specialist, graphic designer and web developer, author, teacher, photographer, and caterer.
 She has concluded that not everyone should decide what they want to be when they grow up.

-Cathy’s favorite job titles have been mother, wife, pet lover, and traveler.
+Cathy’s favorite job titles have been mother, wife, pet lover, and traveler–and now grandmother.
 She has one daughter out of the nest and a son at Texas A&M. She loves living on the ranch with her family and the various pets, domestic and wild.